wp-plugins/my-optional-modules/readme.txt

 == Changelog ==

+= 6.0.7.2 =
+* Minor change to how Font Awesome shortcodes behave

-= 6.0.7.1 =
+= 6.0.* =
 * Minor change to how mom_miniloop, mom_attachments, mom_mediaembed_shortcode shortcodes were implemented as they were/may have been interfering with other plugins ability to properly initiate certain shortcodes (SyntaxHighllighter Evolved as one example).

-= 6.0.* =
 * [mom_embed] will now embed media using mom_mediaEmbed - supports imgur albums, youtube with ?t parameter, soundcloud, vimeo, gfycat, funnyordie, vine, with oEmbed fallback for WordPress supported embeds not covered.
 * Moved External Thumbnails and Recent Posts Widget to Extras menu
 * Previous function no longer being used removed